 D.Eng. students are required to take 9 credits of graduate management courses from the following list:

 Students must take the doctoral qualifying examination at the end of their first year of study.
 This examination tests basic competency at the undergraduate level.
 The student is permitted two attempts at passing the qualifying examination.
 Students who fail the qualifying examination the first time must retake the exam at its next scheduled offering.
 Students failing the doctoral exam twice will automatically be dismissed from the doctoral program.
 Those who do not take the examination at the prescribed time may lose all their financial support, if any, and may be dismissed from the doctoral program.

 Candidacy Examination and Dissertation Proposal

-The research work for the dissertation shall be conducted under the supervision of a departmental faculty advisor and a committee of two others.
+The research work for the dissertation shall be conducted under the supervision of a departmental faculty advisor and a committee of two other UML faculty.
 Students are required to submit and defend a dissertation proposal before a Department Doctoral Committee.
 Students may register for no more than six credit hours of research in preparing a formal dissertation proposal.
 This proposal, and the student’s ability to perform the research, must be orally defended before the student’s doctoral committee and other interested parties.
 This constitutes the candidacy examination.

 Upon passing this examination, and completing all course requirements, the student becomes a candidate for the doctoral degree and may register for additional research credit with the advisor’s approval.